jvanburen/smlnj-warn-unused/README.md

-# SML/NJ unused variable patch
+# SML/NJ Unused Binding Patch

 This downloads, modifies, and builds the SML/NJ compiler with a check for unused bindings.